-The Zakharov equation we solved was given by Eq.(44), where the nonlinear transfer coefficient was from Krasitskii (1990), while the exact dispersion relation for deep water gravity waves was taken.
-The initial condition was provided by Eq.(46).
-The discretisation details were identical to those of the numerical simulations with the nonlinear Schrödinger equation.
-Because the Zakharov equation contains all higher-order terms in the modulation wave number p it is not possible to prove that the large time solution of the initial value problem is determined completely by the BF Index, but in good approximation the BF Index can still be used for this purpose as long as the spectra are narrow-banded.
+The Zakharov equation I solved was given by (44), where the nonlinear transfer coefficient was from Krasitskii (1990), and the exact dispersion relation for deepwater gravity waves was taken.
+The initial condition was provided by (46).
+The discretization details were identical to those of the numerical simulations with the nonlinear Schrödinger equation.
+Because the Zakharov equation contains all higher-order terms in the modulation wave number p, it is not possible to prove that the large-time solution of the initial value problem is determined completely by the BFI, but in good approximation the BFI can still be used for this purpose as long as the spectra are narrow-banded.

-In Fig. 10 we have plotted the ensemble averaged wave number spectrum for BFI = 1.4, and it shows a clear down-shift of the peak of the spectrum while also considerable amounts of energy have been pumped into the highwave number part of the spectrum.
-The wave number down-shift is caused by the asymmetries in the nonlinear transfer coefficient and to the same extend by the asymmetries in the angular frequency with respect to the carrier wave number.
-This was checked by running Eq.(44) with constant nonlinear transfer coefficient, and similarly looking ensemble mean spectra, but with half the wave number down-shift, were obtained.
+In Fig. 10 is plotted the ensemble-averaged wavenumber spectrum for BFI = 1.4, and it shows a clear downshift of the peak of the spectrum while also considerable amounts of energy have been pumped into the high-wavenumber part of the spectrum.
+The wavenumber downshift is caused by the asymmetries in the nonlinear transfer coefficient and to the same extent by the asymmetries in the angular frequency with respect to the carrier wavenumber.
+This was checked by running (44) with constant nonlinear transfer coefficient, and similar-looking ensemble mean spectra, but with onehalf of the wavenumber downshift, were obtained.
 There is also a noticable broadening of the spectrum.
-However, because of the increased spectral levels at high wave numbers use of the second moment of the wave number spectrum, as done for the nonlinear Schrödinger equation (cf. (48)), to measure the width of the spectral peak is not appropriate.
-In stead we use here the width as obtained from fitting the peak of the spectrum with a Gaussian shape-function.
+However, because of the increased spectral levels at high wavenumbers, use of the second moment of the wave number spectrum, as was done for the nonlinear Schrödinger equation [(48)], to measure the width of the spectral peak is not appropriate.
+Instead I use here the width as obtained from fitting the peak of the spectrum with a Gaussian shape function.

 The relation between the final time BFI versus the initial value of BFI is shown in Fig. 11 and is compared with the corresponding one from the nonlinear Schrödinger equation.
-Also, Fig. 12 shows the normalized kurtosis versus the final time BF index.
+Also, Fig. 12 shows the normalized kurtosis versus the final time BFI.
 Results from the Zakharov equation are in qualitative agreement with the ones from the nonlinear Schrödinger equation.
-However, because growth rates are smaller, the broadening of the spectrum is less, the final time BF index is higher by about 10% and the normalized kurtosis is smaller as well.
-A unique feature of the Zakharov equation is the down-shift of the peak of the wave number spectrum.
-This is shown in Fig. 13 where we have plotted the final time value of the peak wave number, normalized with its initial value versus the initial BF index.
-For large values of BFI reductions in peak wave number of more than 10% are found from the results of the numerical simulations, but the dependence of the down-shift in peak wave number on BFI is not smooth.
-This is caused by the fact that the ensemble averaged spectra not always have a well-defined spectral peak.
+However, because growth rates are smaller, the broadening of the spectrum is less, the final time BFI is higher by about 10%, and the normalized kurtosis is smaller.
+A unique feature of the Zakharov equation is the downshift of the peak of the wavenumber spectrum.
+This is shown in Fig. 13 where is plotted the final time value of the peak wavenumber, normalized with its initial value versus the initial BFI.
+For large values of BFI reductions in peak wavenumber of more than 10% are found from the re-